Armie Hammer as Clyde Tolson, Leonardo DiCaprio as J. Edgar Hoover, Judi Dench as Anne Marie Hoover, J. Edgar.

 Tower Heist also collected $9.5 million at 23 foreign markets.
 Those are hardly blockbuster figures, especially considering that the United Kingdom, Germany, and Spain are included among those countries.
 Perhaps that’s because Murphy isn’t a major draw overseas, while Stiller usually underperforms outside the Night at the Museum and Meet the Parents/Meet the Fockers/Little Fockers franchises.

 Since the year 2000, the only Eddie Murphy star vehicle to earn much more abroad than in North America was The Haunted Mansion in 2003.
-During that same period, the only non-Museum/Fockers Ben Stiller movie to do much better abroad was The Heartbreak Kid in 2007 – not a difficult task, as the film was a domestic flop.
+During that same period, the only non-Museum/Fockers Ben Stiller movie to do much better abroad was The Heartbreak Kid in 2007 – perhaps not too difficult a task, as the comedy was a domestic flop.

 Assisted by costlier 3D tickets, Paramount/DreamWorks Animation’s Puss in Boots may gross $36–$38 million this Halloween weekend, after taking in an estimated $9 million at 3,952 locations on Friday, according to The Hollywood Reporter.
 That would break Saw III‘s $33 million Halloween record of five years ago (not adjusted for inflation/3D surcharges) – though it would still be a relatively low figure for a DreamWorks release.